-All applications should include a letter from an Independent Financial Advisor (IFA) someone who must represent or be appointed by a representative of a firm registered with the Financial Conduct Authority (FCA) stating the maximum they can borrow and to confirm that the applicant cannot purchase without the benefit of discount.
+All applications should include a letter from an Independent Financial Advisor (IFA) who represents or is appointed by a representative of a firm registered with the Financial Conduct Authority (FCA) stating the maximum they can borrow and to confirm that the applicant cannot purchase the property without the benefit of discount.

-Applicants are required to provide information on their household income (single/combined) and savings and this should be verified by a Financial Advisor.
+Applicants are required to provide information on their household income (single/combined) and savings and this should be verified by an IFA.
 The assessment will take into account all capital and savings.
 Any capital generated as a result of the sale of an existing property must be included in the application/assessment.